 If on the other hand, the grid is oversampled to make the interpolation sections smaller (cf. figure 3.23b), interactive frame rates cannot be achieved.
-In addition to the speed of the view-dependent multi-pass methods depends mainly on the complexity of the image geometry that in geometric transformation times and on the image resolution that in texture transfer and times.
+In addition to the speed of the first rendering pass, the performance of view-dependent multi-pass methods depends mainly on the complexity of the image geometry that influences geometric transformation times and on the image resolution that influences texture transfer and filter times.